 To summarize the factory box dilemma: in “side length description, there’s a 1/2 chance of getting a box with an edge length in the 0 to 1/2 range; in the “face area” description that same range has a 1/4 chance.
 Rather than merely a strange result, perhaps this demonstrates a technical or theoretical problem (if so, maybe it’s similarly wrong in the Two-Child problem to assume a parent could mention either gender in a seemingly neutral context unless that’s explicitly built into the problem).

-But perhaps this result isn’t so worrisome, depending on what we expect from probability as a formal tool for doing consistently better in the face of uncertainty than we would with untrained intuition alone.
+But perhaps this result isn’t so worrisome, depending on what we expect from probability as a formal tool for doing better under uncertainty than we otherwise would.
 Maybe both those probabilities are equally recommendable so long as we are ignorant of actual data about the frequency of edge lengths produced—just as you are correct in assigning 1/2 rather than 1/3 in the coin example of (2) above, until your observations improve that assignment.
+And perhaps either assignment would still be better than what intuition alone would likely provide.

 That an initially correct assignment can be better aligned with the world suggests to me that uncertainty is cognitive.
 Events in the world do not seem to entail paradox, but rather paradoxes seem to arise due to what we don’t—and perhaps cannot—know about the world (even should some of those events turn out to be knowable only probabilistically, even to an omniscient observer).